VARADSP/Foreman_Code/README.md

 > To get started...
 > Fork the repo
-> start contributing by writing ansible playbooks for populating entities in foreman
+> start contributing by writing ansible playbooks for populating entities in foreman such adding user,architecture,hosts using hammer cli and ansible plugin

 ### Step 1